 The income information needed to complete the FAFSA form can be found on a previously filed tax return.
-(Remember: Both the 2016–17 and 2017–18 FAFSA forms require your 2015 tax data.)
+(The 2018–19 FAFSA form requires your 2016 tax data.)
 If you don’t have a copy of your tax return, you may be able to access the tax software used to prepare the return or contact your tax preparer to obtain a copy.
 You also may visit irs.gov/transcript to view and download a summary (called a “transcript”) of your tax return or to request that a tax transcript be sent to you by mail.

 Scholarships may be awarded based on academics, financial need or both.
 Scholarships are considered gift aid and do not have to be re-paid.
 Some scholarships are available for International Students, contact Office of International Programs for more information.

 Grants are generally based upon a student’s financial need (need-based) or upon a student’s skill or ability (merit-based).
 Learn more about Federal Pell Grants, Federal Supplemental Education Opportunity Grant, SVSU Opportunity Grant and the TEACH Grant.
 Grants do not have to be re-paid.

 Student loans assist with any unmet educational cost and is money borrowed that must be re-paid with interest.
 Student loans can come from the federal government or from private sources such as a bank or financial institution.
 Loans made by the federal government usually offer borrowers lower interest rates and have more flexible repayment options than loans from banks or other private sources.